robocomp/robocomp/doc/RCIS.md

 ## Introduction
-`RCIS` is one of the core components of RoboComp, which creates a simulation environment for operational testing of individual components or system testing of a combined aggregated system of components.
-To be concrete, `RCIS` visualizes the [RoboComp's internal representation of the world and the robot itself](innermodel.md).
+`RCIS` is one of the core tools of RoboComp, which creates a simulation environment for operational testing of individual components or system testing of a combined aggregated system of components.
+To be concrete, `RCIS` simulates a [RoboComp's representation of the world and the robot itself](innermodel.md).

-`RCIS` is implemented in C++ using **QGLWidget** library to draw various sprites such as planes, walls, boxes, robots, etc that represent the simulation world.
+`RCIS` is implemented in C++ using **QGLWidget** library to draw various sprites such as planes, walls, boxes, robots, etc that represent the simulated world.
 The picture below describes a general view of implementation parts of `RCIS`:

 ![RCIS overview](images/RCIS.png)